mrkkrp/markkarpov.art/essay/perception-routines.md

 * When I look at a painting I do not care about the colored matter in front of me for its own sake; what I care about is seeing the painting this matter happens to mediate.
-Therefore in this case material reality is percevied for its instrumental value.
+Therefore, in this case, material reality is perceived for its instrumental value.
 * When I observe an experimental setup in a laboratory with a practical goal in mind (perhaps I am about to conduct an experiment), I do it for its instrumental value.